 PNNL maintains a variety of vessels, facilities, and equipment to enable research, provide a platform for development of instrumentation and data collection, and support software design and data analysis and the evaluation of potential impacts to marine systems.

-MSL’s location on the water provides many research benefits, such as:
+MCRL’s location on the water provides many research benefits, such as:

 - direct studies of environmental impacts on marine species and habitats